 Not to worry.
 The provider enables an easy way to configure everything

 You can fine-tune the overall backend setup through Brixly’s proprietary control panel plugin called CloudNS.
-It lets you deploy various preconfigured server templates This makes it much easier to adapt the configuration to your particular website, and it can be a huge time-saver.
+It lets you deploy various pre-configured server templates.
+Which makes it much easier to adapt the configuration to your particular website, and it can be a huge time-saver.

 For instance, you can enable various daemons like PHP FPM, which can get you a speed boost.
 You can also set up symlink protection or configure DDoS mitigation.